Download PDF (483 KB)

 The client-data and compliance guardrails

-The mistake we flag most often is scope.
-When a firm connects the agent to the whole CRM, a single task can read every client’s file.
-Scope it to the active client and you’ve cut most of the risk.
+The first thing I check is scope.
+When an Ontario brokerage connects the agent to its whole CRM, 1 task can read every client’s file.
+Scope it to the active client and you’ve cut most of the exposure without changing the work at all.

 The policy is the other half.
 A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
 Fusion Computing pairs that with a cybersecurity review so the firm protects client trust and its regulatory standing.